aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

                                       Engine to use to connect to the database.
       --db-backend [django|sqlalchemy]
                                       Backend type to use to map the database.
-      --db-host TEXT                  Hostname to connect to the database.
+      --db-host HOSTNAME              Hostname to connect to the database.
       --db-port INTEGER               Port to connect to the database.
       --db-name TEXT                  Name of the database to create.
       --db-username TEXT              Name of the database user to create.